Redirects

 to suggest termination of the user’s session across all connected applications, ensuring coordinated logout for enhanced security.

-Section titled “URI validation rules”Your redirect URIs must meet specific requirements that vary between development and production environments:
+Section titled “URI validation requirements”Your redirect URIs must meet specific requirements that vary between development and production environments:

 ---|---|---|

-Section titled “Use wildcards for development”Wildcards can simplify testing in development environments, but they must follow specific patterns:
+Section titled “Wildcard usage patterns”Wildcards can simplify testing in development environments, but they must follow specific patterns:

 Validation rule | Examples |